liangjiandeng/HyperPanCollection/README.md

   | Pavia Center       | [[download link](https://drive.google.com/drive/folders/1qXCgWwh6PIMNv2_Caw7-mHoPFgb08V0x?usp=sharing)] | 11.34G     |
   | Botswana           | [[download link](https://drive.google.com/drive/folders/1Pafc9fR-nIr-n8bPRJyhL7oX9rNUxbr5?usp=sharing)] | 8.28G     |

 * ```Full-resolution dataset``` FR1 can be downloaded [here](https://openremotesensing.net/hyperspectral-pansharpening-challenge/).
 Also, we provided the prepared data used in this paper.
+  Note that, if you use this dataset, please cite the second reference at the end of this page.
+Thank you!

   | Dataset | Link                                            | Size |
   | ------- | ----------------------------------------------- | -------- |